williamrockowl/phase-1/README.md

 4. Use 3 different event-listeners for interactivity.
 5. Implements one iteration of array iteration.

-### Installing

-- How/where to download your program
-- Any modifications needed to be made to files/folders

 ### Executing program

 - How to run the program